-Justification: The proposed practices differ from the standard practice as portions of existing roads, landings and skid trails that are within the WLPZ of Class-II (ASP) and Class II (non ASP) watercourses are proposed for use.
-The landings and associated skid trails described above as map points L1 & L2 and trails are existing facilities that have been used in previous operations.
+Justification: The proposed practices differ from the standard practice as portions of existing roads, landings and skid trails that are within the WLPZ of wet areas, Class II-S (ASP) and Class II (non ASP) watercourses are proposed for use.
+The landings and associated skid trails described above as map points L2, T2 and trails are existing facilities that have been used in previous operations.
 These facilities have all been examined and show little to no adverse impacts from this past use.